How much money should a startup raise? September 27, 2007

-Posted by jeremyliew in VC, Venture Capital, start-up, startups.6 comments
+Posted by jeremyliew in start-up, startups, VC, Venture Capital.

 Some startups that I’ve met are not sure how much money they want to raise.
 Some think about raising money to last a certain period of time, others look to benchmark themselves against other startups and want to raise similar amounts of money.